apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 Netty HTTP uses the same properties as Netty TCP but adds the following additional properties:

--   `http-enabled`.
+-   `httpEnabled`.
 This is now no longer needed as of version 2.4.
 With single port support ActiveMQ will now automatically detect if http is being used and configure itself.

--   `http-client-idle-time`.
+-   `httpClientIdleTime`.
 How long a client can be idle before sending an empty http request to keep the connection alive

--   `http-client-idle-scan-period`.
+-   `httpClientIdleScanPeriod`.
 How often, in milliseconds, to scan for idle clients

--   `http-response-time`.
+-   `httpResponseTime`.
 How long the server can wait before sending an empty http response to keep the connection alive

--   `http-server-scan-period`.
+-   `httpServerScanPeriod`.
 How often, in milliseconds, to scan for clients needing responses

--   `http-requires-session-id`.
+-   `httpRequiresSessionId`.
 If true the client will wait after the first call to receive a session id.
 Used the http connector is connecting to servlet acceptor (not recommended)